featurist/flynn-pr-apps/README.md

 For `GH_REPO` create a webhook for `pull_request` events and point it to `https://pr-apps.$FLYNN_CLUSTER_DOMAIN/webhook`.

 Set content type to `application/json` and `Disable SSL verification`.
 More about webhooks [here](https://developer.github.com/webhooks/securing/).

-Once up, pr-apps will start watching pull requests lifecycle events.
-It'll deploy (open pr), update (push) or destroy (close pr) the app specified in `GH_REPO` in your flynn cluster.
-The deployed app url will be shown on github pull request page.

 ### App manifest